 Another common use case is tracking changes on an email account and somehow displaying or recording these changes, e.g., incremental backups or synchronization.

-While it is fairly easy to show the current snapshot and it is not hard to track new emails coming in then there is one particular change that is usually quite difficult to track.
+While it is pretty easy to get the current snapshot, and it is not hard to track new emails coming in, one particular change is usually quite challenging to follow.
 That is message deletions.

 So what to do to overcome these nuisances?

 The first thing is to check is if something has even been deleted from the folder—no need to do anything if all the messages are still there.

 IMAP servers expose a value called UIDNEXT, which is the predicted UID value of the following message stored in that folder.
 Usually, it is the latest UID + 1.
 Suppose we keep the combination of the count of stored messages and the UIDNEXT value and later come back, and both values are still the same.
 In that case, we can be reasonably confident that the server deleted no messages while we were away.

 Some servers support the CONDSTORE extension (RFC7162) that exposes a MODSEQ value for each folder.
 MODSEQ is a number that increments any time something changes with the contents of that folder.
 If we track the MODSEQ value, and it hasn't changed, then it means that the server has not deleted any messages from the folder.

 MODSEQ does not track only deletions but everything on the folder, including Seen/Unseen flag updates, so the value changes often.

 In fact, there's even a better extension called QRESYNC that returns a list of "vanished" messages once a folder has been opened but it's not supported widely enough that we could actually rely on it.